-1 In August 2011, Governments agreed to be jointly responsible for funding growth in 'public hospital services'.
-But, as there is no standard definition or listing of public hospital services, Governments gave IHPA the task of deciding which services will be ruled 'in scope' as public hospital services, and so eligible for Commonwealth funding under the Addendum.
+&lt;sup>2 In August 2011, Governments agreed to be jointly responsible for funding growth in 'public hospital services'.
+But, as there is no standard definition or listing of public hospital services, Governments gave IHPA the task of deciding which services will be ruled 'in scope' as public hospital services, and so eligible for Commonwealth funding under the Addendum

-2 With regards to IHPA's role in defining the scope of public hospital services, refer to the Addendum clauses A16-A32.
+&lt;sup>3 With regards to IHPA's role in defining the scope of public hospital services, refer to the Addendum clauses A16-A32.

-3 Non-admitted services must be public hospital services that are provided in a community setting that are designed to prevent or shorten hospital admission.
+&lt;sup>4 Non-admitted services must be public hospital services that are provided in a community setting that are designed to prevent or shorten hospital admission.

-Tier 2 Non-Admitted Services classification The Tier 2 Non-Admitted Services classification provides a consistent framework for counting non-admitted service events.
+Tier 2 Non-Admitted Services Classification The Tier 2 Non-Admitted Services Classification provides a consistent framework for counting non-admitted service events.

 The clinics are grouped into a number of categories that reflect the type of service provided and the clinicians who typically provide the service.
-The clinics are grouped into four categories, as follows:
+The clinics are grouped into four categories set out in Table 1 below.

-Table 1: Categories of Tier 2 Clinics
+Table 1.
+Categories of Tier 2 Clinics